-SDIO (serial data input/output) is a dual-purpose pin that acts as either an input only (unidirectional mode) or as both an input/output (bidirectional mode).
-The AD9516 defaults to the bidirectional I/O mode (Register 0x000[0] = 0b).
+SDIO (serial data input/output) is a dual-purpose pin that acts either as an input only (unidirectional mode) or as both an input and an output (bidirectional mode).
+The AD9518 defaults to the bidirectional I/O mode (Register 0x000[0] = 0b).